TraversalBench: Challenging Paths to Follow for Vision Language Models: Difficulty Analysis

 \subsection{Confounding Lines Induce Persistent Interference}

-Nearby confounding lines also impair traversal, but in a manner that differs from self-intersections.
-Figure~\ref{fig:confound_effects} shows that confounds induce both a local drop and a broader cumulative penalty.
-Whereas the first crossing produces a sharp local drop concentrated at a continuation decision, confounding lines induce a broader and more persistent degradation, though of weaker overall magnitude.
-Performance on confounded examples remains below matched non-confound controls, indicating that the added lines actively interfere with faithful traversal rather than merely correlating with harder examples.

-This degradation also compounds with repeated exposure.
-As the number of previously encountered confounds increases, token-level accuracy continues to decline, suggesting a cumulative distractor-interference effect rather than a purely local ambiguity event.
+Nearby confounding lines also impair traversal, but differently from self-intersections.
+Whereas crossings produce a sharp local drop at a continuation decision, confounds induce a broader and more persistent degradation.
+Performance on confounded examples remains below matched non-confound controls, indicating that the added lines actively interfere with faithful traversal rather than merely correlating with harder examples, as shown in Figure~\ref{fig:confound_effects}.
+Although weaker in magnitude than crossings, this effect compounds with repeated exposure: as the number of previously encountered confounds increases, token-level accuracy continues to decline.
+These results suggest that confounds impose a cumulative distractor burden over the sequence, rather than a purely local ambiguity event.

-Taken together, these results suggest that crossings and confounds stress different aspects of path-faithful visual reasoning: crossings primarily challenge local continuation, while confounds primarily impose a broader distractor burden over the sequence.